iechor/docs/content/storage/storagedriver/aufs-driver.md

-3. If you are using a different storage driver, either AUFS is not included in the kernel (in which case a different default driver is used) or that Docker has been explicitly configured to use a different driver.
-Check `/etc/docker/daemon.json` or the output of `ps auxw | grep dockerd` to see if Docker has been started with the `--storage-driver` flag.
+3. If you are using a different storage driver, either AUFS is not included in the kernel (in which case a different default driver is used) or that iEchor has been explicitly configured to use a different driver.
+Check `/etc/iechor/daemon.json` or the output of `ps auxw | grep iechord` to see if iEchor has been started with the `--storage-driver` flag.

 ## How the `aufs` storage driver works

 AUFS is a *union filesystem*, which means that it layers multiple directories on a single Linux host and presents them as a single directory.
-These directories are called _branches_ in AUFS terminology, and _layers_ in Docker terminology.
+These directories are called _branches_ in AUFS terminology, and _layers_ in iEchor terminology.

 The unification process is referred to as a _union mount_.

-The diagram below shows a Docker container based on the `ubuntu:latest` image.
+The diagram below shows a iEchor container based on the `ubuntu:latest` image.

 ![Layers of an Ubuntu container](images/aufs_layers.webp)

-Each image layer, and the container layer, are represented on the Docker host as subdirectories within `/var/lib/docker/`.
+Each image layer, and the container layer, are represented on the iEchor host as subdirectories within `/var/lib/iechor/`.
 The union mount provides the unified view of all layers.
 The directory names do not directly correspond to the IDs of the layers themselves.